antoszko/resistor-value-finder/README.md

     7.50, 7.87, 8.25, 8.66, 9.09, 9.53
 ```

-This program will find 3 possible combinations or resistors: a pair where both R1 and R2 are taken from E12, a pair where they may be from E12 or E24, and a pair where they may be from any series.
+This program will find 3 possible combinations of resistors: a pair where both R1 and R2 are taken from E12, a pair where they may be from E12 or E24, and a pair where they may be from any series.
 This is because E48 is not as common as E12 or E24.

 It runs in `O(n^2)` time where n is the number of values in the series (not very efficient, but the data sets are so tiny so who cares).